jsleight1/HealthDataScotland/tests/testthat/_snaps/gp_grp.md

     Output
       [1] "This bar chart shows the total number of GP registered patients\n        (y-axis) for each individal GP practice (colour) across\n        age categories (x-axis).
 Settings can be used to show data for\n        different GP practices and genders."

+# gp_grp summary info works

+    Code
+      gp_grp_unit[["summary_info"]](type = smy)
+    Output
+      [1] "This lookup table presents data for all available GP practices\n      in the data set.
+This table can be searched, filtered and\n      the 'Plot' column allows the user to view statistics for a\n      selected GP practice."